 Balancing her studies with her revolutionary activities, Pritilata graduated with distinction in Philosophy from Bethune in 1931.
 However due to her involvement in revolutionary and “subversive” activities, the Kolkata University withheld her degree certificate, along with Bina Das.
 She later returned to Chittagong, where she took up the job of a school teacher at Nandankanan Aparna Charan Girls’ School, a local English medium secondary school, and she was it’s first Headmistress.

 The 1930’s was the period when Chittagong was one of the nerve centers of the Revolutionary activities.
 Considering that the city, was under British rule for 170 odd years, the vocal resistance was not too surprising, the groups here believed that only an armed uprising could drive the British away.
 Also with Chittagong having a large number of British residents here, racism was felt first hand, with the proliferation of British only public spaces.
 Pritilata was swept away by the revolutionary fervour, and felt it was time for women also to join the struggle.
 She felt that women must fight the British on an equal footing with their male comrades, and be prepared to make the necessary sacrifices too.
 One of her brothers was already active with the anti British group headed by Surya Sen, and he introduced her to Master Da.
 Pritilata met Surya Sen and his associate Nirmal Sen at their Dhalaghat camp in 1932, and Master Da was impressed by her.
-It was quite rare for a woman to join the revolutionary forces in those days, and one of the revolutionaries Binod Bihari Choudhary.
-Master Da, however felt that women could prove to be an asset, as they were likely to be viewed with lesser suspicion, when transporting weapons, compared to men.
-Binod Bihari later had this to say on Pritilata.
+It was quite rare for a woman to join the revolutionary forces in those days, Master Da, however felt that women could prove to be an asset, as they were likely to be viewed with lesser suspicion, when transporting weapons, compared to men.
+One of the revolutionaries, Binod Bihari later had this to say on Pritilata.